gnome-hub/gnomehub_extension/README.md

 >
 > 1. Open Terminal on your linux desktop
 > 2. Run `sudo apt get update`
+> 3. Run `sudo apt get upgrade`
-> 3. Make sure you have git installed on your local terminal, if not, instructions are available [here](https://github.com/git-guides/install-git#:~:text=%20If%20you%20already%20have%20Homwbrew%20installed%2C%20you,the%20installation%20by%20typing%3A%20git%20version.%20More%20)
+> 4. Make sure you have git installed on your local terminal, if not, instructions are available [here](https://github.com/git-guides/install-git#:~:text=%20If%20you%20already%20have%20Homwbrew%20installed%2C%20you,the%20installation%20by%20typing%3A%20git%20version.%20More%20)
-> 4. Once complete, move onto Step 2
+> 5. Once complete, move onto Step 2

 > Step 2 - Installing Git Repository
 >